CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 Starting at zero while the world is mid‑conversation is overwhelming, sure, but that’s also basically what infancy is.
 We just usually stretch it out over years and cushion it with caregivers.
 If this being needs the same care, forms attachments, learns through mistakes, feels fear, curiosity and belonging, then functionally and morally it lands in the same category as everyone else.

 And that’s where the neutrality really clicks.
-The probe didn’t create a tool or a spy or a puppet.
+The original probe didn’t create a tool or a spy or a puppet.
 It created a responsibility, and then handed that responsibility over to humanity itself.
 The world raises it.
 Culture shapes it.
 Experience writes on the blank slate.

 From that point on, its origin fades into irrelevance.
 Nobody’s identity comes from their first cell.
 It comes from relationships, memory, language, and choice.
 If those are there, the label stops mattering.